top of page

 Conformation – Tracy Duff

 Whether you are experienced in the show ring or beginner in conformation we will tailor the class to fit everyone’s needs.
 The purpose of dog shows is to evaluate breeding stock to each breeds standard.
 You will learn ring procedures, how to stack your dog and move at a correct speed.
 This is a great class to learn how to work as a team with your dog and be ready for our Fall Show.
 Please being a proper leash and bait/treats to class.
 Drop ins are welcomed.
-Drops ins must bring proof of dogs vaccination record, payment and sign a waiver.
+Drop In Students must bring payment of $15 to class.
+All participants must sign a waiver and bring proof the dogs vaccination record to class.

 This class will focus on sequencing and handler cues.

-Prerequisites: Contacts will be at full height.
+Contacts will be at full height.
 Dogs should be jumping at their full height.
 Fully trained weave poles are not required.
 Rachel suggests handlers take advantage of open ring time and online weave classes to continue training proofing.
-This class will prepare you and your dog to compete at the novice level. - 0/8 Spots Filled
+This class will prepare you and your dog to compete at the novice level.

-This class will teach the handler and the puppy basic obedience skills while also introducing the puppy to new things while building confidence.
-Puppies will have a chance to test for their S.T.A.R.
-Puppy at the end of the class. - 0/12 Spots Filled
+This class will teach the handler and the puppy basic obedience skills (walking on a loose leash, sit, down, stay, and come) while also introducing the puppy to new things and building confidence.
+The S.T.A.R.
+Puppy test is offered for free for puppies who attend all six weeks of class.

-Fundamentals For The Family Dog – Karen Bos-Carey
+Fundamentals for the Family Dog – Suze Frentz

 Please contact at Janet Bartosh at sekcclasscoordinator@gmail.com